Lemonade and Brownies: B-sides and bonus tracks

 The Australian and Japanese editions of the album both included songs which were not on the American version.
 The Japanese edition features four bonus tracks, including a live performance of a song called "Dr J".
 The other tracks were covers of "White Minority" and "Wasted" by the hardcore punk bands Black Flag and Circle Jerks, and a cover of the 1980 song "Wango Tagno" by Ted Nugent.
 Karges had previously toured with Circle Jerks in 1990, when he was temporarily part of Los Angeles punk band The Weirdos.
 Karges came up with the music to "Dr J", with McGrath adding comedic lyrics to the song.
 This live version of "Dr J" is the only one available on any of the band's releases, since a studio recording was never made for it.
 Rob Hillis, a friend of the band, shouts "come on horseys, run" at the beginning of "Wasted", and the band can be heard laughing as he says this.
 The band brought Hillis to the studio the day they recorded this cover, and were drinking budweiser beers.
 They asked Hillis to "go say something", which is how this line originated.
 Hillis later suffered a double stroke in early 2000, and that year the band did a benefit concert to help him pay for his six-figure medical bills.

+During the Lemonade and Brownies era, the band wrote a 1 minute song called "The Club", which is stylistically a fast hardcore punk song that incorporates electronic keyboard sounds.
+A live version of "The Club" was included on the CD single for "10 Seconds Down" in 1995.
+A studio version of "The Club" was also recorded for the 1998 Nintendo 64 game Road Rash 3D, appearing in both the game and its official soundtrack album.